 Last week the highlighted treasure was the exceptional group of star rubies from Western NC.
-Motoring through North Carolina, on a gem treasure hunt tour I encouraged you to stop at the Gem and Mineral museum just off the Blue Ridge Parkway near Spruce Pine.
+Motoring through North Carolina, on a gem treasure hunt tour I encouraged you to stop at the Gem and Mineral Museum just off the Blue Ridge Parkway near Spruce Pine.
 While in Spruce Pine, head north on 226 and visit Rio Doce Gem Mine.
 You can pan for gems, or just stop in to admire the extremely talented lapidary work of Mr. Jerry Call and his family.

-Another gem land mark is The Crabtree Emerald mine.
+Another gem landmark is The Crabtree Emerald mine.
 One of the most famous emerald mines in North Carolina, also located in Spruce Pine off of Hwy US 19 north.

 William Hidden also found Emeralds and garnets.
 The garnets he and a fellow mineralogist J.H.
 Platt found were a rosy color.
 The Greek word for rose is 'rhodon' and they named their pinkish, purple garnet find 'rhodolite'.
-It has been widely speculated
+It has been widely speculated.

-that the gem was named for the rhododendron bush found in the mountains in the spring, but that has never been confirmed
+that the gem was named for the rhododendron bush found in the mountains in the spring, but that has never been confirmed.

-In the Hiddenite area in 1882, an emerald crystal of 1,276 carats (9 Oz. = more then half of a pound) was discovered.
+In the Hiddenite area in 1882, an emerald crystal of 1,276 carats (9 Oz. = more than half of a pound) was discovered.
 At the time, it was largest emerald crystal ever found in North America.
 However, it was stolen from the American Museum of Natural History, NY, in 1950 and never recovered.
 (Wikipedia).
 Where is Indiana Jones when you need him?

 Alexander County, in the Piedmont area of North Carolina is home to several gem mines.
 Emerald Hollow Mine in Alexander is open to the public, North American Emerald Mine, is private and owned by James Hill.
 Mr. Hill's mine has produced the largest emerald crystals found in America.
 Also located in the hills of Hiddenite are the Adams mine, formerly known as the Warren mine, the Emerald & Hiddenite mine, the Turner mine, and the Hiddenite mine.
 All of these mines are private and not open to the public.